devnull-cz/c-prog-lang/modules/dynamic-allocation.md

 # heap/dynamic allocation: malloc()/free()

 The memory automatically allocated for local variables and function parameters is allocated in an area called a *stack*.
-There is an area called a *heap* to allocate memory that lasts after the function returns.
+There is also an area called a *heap* to allocate memory that lasts after the function returns.
 That is also called a *dynamic allocation*.

 The allocator in the standard C library offers the `malloc`()/`calloc`()/`free`()/...
 APIs for heap allocation.